The Chatfield Corners Owners Association is still active and all governing documents are still in full effect.

 Raw Water Irrigation

-The raw water irrigation system is turned on for the season.
-Irrigation water is scheduled to be turned off on October 2, 2020.
+The raw water irrigation system is turned off for the season.
+Irrigation water is scheduled to be turned on April 30, 2021, weather permitting.

 The raw water irrigation system has been turned off for the 2020 season.
 Irrigation water will not be available to owners until the system is turned on around April 30th 2021, weather dependent.
 The District advises that owners clean the intake screens at least once a week and more often during runoff periods.
 Instructions for cleaning your intake screen can be found below.

 Restrictions for the Raw Water Irrigation will go into effect approximately 2 weeks after the water system is turned on for the irrigation season.
 Irrigation water is available starting at 6:00 p.m. on the day per the below schedule until 7:59 a.m. the following morning: Chatfield Corners Phase/Filing I – Tuesday, Thursday, SaturdayChatfield Corners Phase/Filing II – Wednesday, Friday, Sunday NO WATERING ON MONDAY Please be sure to adjust your irrigation clocks accordingly.
 If you are not sure which Phase you are in, please consult your deed’s property description or look up it up via a Property Record Search on the Eagle County website.